eeeps/scalables/README.md

 	// note! that these are *worst-case resolutions* - once an image is stretched such that its pixel-density falls below this threshold, we load a bigger one

+## bonus

+I'm including the Photoshop script that I use to export images at a range of resolutions & output appropriate scalables.js markup for them.
+It was hacked together rather quickly but it has worked for me!

 ## thanks

 Particular thanks are due to Paul Robert Lloyd Lloyd and Josh Emerson for the [actual code](https://github.com/paulrobertlloyd/data-imgsrc) that this grew out of.